 Several years ago, there was a time when I lost my Internet connection.
 Although I had a lot of work to do, I couldn’t think of anything I could accomplish without Internet access.
 It was about quarter to twelve, so I took an early lunch.

 An hour later it still wasn’t working, so I made the dreaded call to my provider.
 I greatly disliked doing so because they had an attitude that the problem was my fault.
 It’s the technological world’s version of “guilty until proven innocence.”After enduring numerous automated prompts and punching in an inordinate number of digits, they preformed an automatic test of my line.
 They pronounced it good and—coincidently or not—my Internet connection started working shortly thereafter.It was a time to give serious thought to how I would conduct business if I were to lose Internet conductivity for a prolonged period of time.
 Click To Tweet

-This prompted a renewed reminder of just how much I depend on the Internet to work.
-It’s time to give serious thought to how I might conduct business if I were to lose Internet conductivity for a prolonged period of time.
+That prompted a renewed reminder of just how much I depend on the Internet to work.
+It was a time to give serious thought to how I would conduct business if I were to lose Internet access for a prolonged period of time.